Medicare Advantage Plans

 Original Medicare Vision Coverage

 Original Medicare provides limited vision coverage.
-Under these rules, beneficiaries are responsible for paying out of pocket for most routine vision needs because these services are not included as standard Medicare benefits.
+Beneficiaries are often responsible for paying out of pocket for most routine vision needs because these services are not included as standard Medicare benefits.

 • Routine eye exams